beratzorlu/Craftworks/README.md

 - ### Order Tracking & Updates
     - It is beneficial for both parties to ensure there is constant communication between the company and the customer.
 Providing real-time information about their order is an effective way to achieve this.
 - ### Creative Club Section
-    - Another section that invites customers to sign up to learn about woodcrafts would provide another stream of income as well as another interactable form element on the website.
+    - Another section that invites customers to sign up to learn about woodcrafts would provide another stream of income as well as another intractable form element on the website.
 - ### Hero Video
     - This would improve the overall look of the website by providing a more professional aesthetic to the webpage.
 The video would need to be muted and looped.